I am an associate professor at the Institute for Mathematical & Computational Engineering at the Pontifical Catholic University of Chile.

-I am an assistant professor in the Division of Applied Mathematics at Brown University.
-My research interests revolve around various aspects of applied mathematics and computational biology.
-Recently, my group has also been focusing on data-driven modeling and Bayesian approaches to model selection.
+My research interests revolve around applied mathematics, machine learning, and computational biophysics.
+Recently, my group has also been exploring data-driven modeling and Bayesian approaches to model selection.

 Curious about the header image?
-Here’s an article and a video about it.
-Some specific interests include:
+You can find more details in this article and this video.
+Other specific interests include:

 - Dissipative particle dynamics and mesoscale computational modeling; see our papers on lipid bilayer membranes and DNA diffusion in nano-fluidic devices.